jinal/sdk-ios/README.markdown

 What's new in 1.6.1
 ===================
-* Fixes crash bug that occasionally appears after multiple content unit dismisses.
+* Fixes crash bug that occasionally appears after multiple content units have been displayed.

 1.6.0
 =====